 - 03/19/2020: The economy and societies are turning in on themselves.
 No more people from the large groups with whom we were in discussion answered us.
 We will not launch any POC (i.e. proof of concept) with any corporate any time soon... 😥

 - 03/23/2020: Our future industrial partners are also severely impacted by the crisis and no longer give us any news.
-One of our strategic development axis is impacted... 😥
+One of our strategic development axes is impacted... 😥

-- 03/30/2020: The investment funds focus on the companies that are already in their portfolio.
-We wanted to get closer to lifting in early May but our roadshow is frozen.
+- 03/30/2020: The investment funds focus on the companies already in their portfolio.
+We wanted to get closer to lifting in early May, but our roadshow is frozen.
 Our KPIs go down, our promises fly away... 😥

-🧘 After making this assessment, and using the "Petit Bambou" app during 2 or 3 minutes to calm us down, here are the questions we have identified:
+🧘 After making this assessment, and using the "Petit Bambou" app for 2 or 3 minutes to calm us down, here are the questions we have identified:

 - Luos is not well known yet.
 We have to work on our brand image and make Luos famous.
-How to make the most of this period and not to remain waiting and dependent on external events?
+How to make the most of this period and not remain to wait and dependent on external events?
 How to capitalize on the new habits and the new daily life of our users and our prospects? 🤔

 - The business is shattered, our plans are turned upside down, our initial prospects are out for the moment, so who can we do business with?
 If large groups are getting more or less stopped and hampering their commercial relationships, what about SMEs and startups for which technical development is central? 🤔